Cluckhead/Bang/Docs/NewLook.md

 4.9.5 Tables: Restyle issues tables (Section 5.2).
 Use status badges (e.g., bg-danger for Open).
 4.9.6 Forms: Restyle form inputs/selects/textarea/radio buttons per Section 7.
 4.9.7 Interactions: Button/card hover (Section 7).
+4.9.8 Modal Dependency: Note that the "Close Issue" modal currently relies on Bootstrap's structure and JavaScript for functionality.
+The modal's *content* has been styled with Tailwind, but the underlying modal mechanism is still Bootstrap.
+We should make a note to revisit and fully replace the modal implementation later if a complete Bootstrap removal is desired.

 ### 4.10 templates/curve_summary.html
 4.10.1 Layout: Main content area.